During this academic year, we are reviewing our curriculum.

-Using a planned theme-based curriculum which is broad and balanced, we help pupils to experience a well-rounded education but equally we see Literacy, Maths, Science and Computing skills as the means to success that will enable all children to access the wider curriculum.
+Using a planned theme-based curriculum which is broad and balanced, we help pupils to experience a well-rounded education but equally we see English, Maths, Science and Computing skills as the means to success that will enable all children to access the wider curriculum.
 We aim to maximise the potential within foundation subjects (e.g. History, geography, Art, Music & PE) using carefully selected themes.
 We focus on key learning skills which reflect the needs of children in our 21st century society.
-We are currently phasing in a new Mathematics Mastery curriculum.
+We have phased in a new Mathematics Mastery curriculum.

 The needs and abilities of all pupils are addressed within lessons ensuring that the level of challenge, questioning and differentiation allow all pupils to achieve and make progress.
 Some children may require extra support which may be within the classroom or through small group interventions.

 Click on the year group to view the end of year expectations leaflet for your child.

 |Year 1||Year 2|

 |Year 4||Year 5|